rphair/frankenwallet/docs/install/internal.md

 ![screenshot](/assets/images/internal-192001.png)

-... and if this has happened with no complaints about GRUB failing to build, hitting the "Restart" button after the installation will reboot with the newly encrypted GRUB components.
+... and if this has happened with no complaints about GRUB failing to build, hitting the `Restart Now` button after the installation will reboot with the newly encrypted GRUB components.

 ## Verification of encrypted startup & new partitions {#verify-boot}